marymar/vue-harry-potter-quiz-workshop/workshop-steps/step5.md

 }
 ```

-Don't forget to enhance the button style, for the wrong and correct answer.
+Don't forget to enhance the button style, for the incorrect and correct answer.
-Otherwise you wouldn't see any changes in the browser.
+Otherwise you won't see any changes in the browser.

 ```css
 .quiz-button.wrong {